 - Without overwrite: Updates only fields that are empty.

 - Pick a date format: Choose the date format for all date fields present on your CSV/XLSX file.
 You can choose between one of the following three formats:

-- Manage email subscriptions: Click the checkbox to subscribe your leads to emails.
+- Manage marketing lists and email subscriptions: Choose the subscription status and types Click the checkbox to subscribe your contacts to emails.
 Make sure that your leads have consented to receive emails from your organization.

-- Map owner and add tags: Choose a user who will be assigned as an owner for all records that are unassigned i.e the owner field is left empty on the CSV/XLSX file.
-You can also add tags to all records imported as a part of this list.
+- Manage sales owner and lifecycle stage: Choose a user who will be assigned as an owner for all records that are unassigned i.e the owner field is left empty on the CSV/XLSX file.
+You can also add the lifecycle stage to assign to the contacts.

 6. When you’re good to go, click Next to map the fields.